kylehill/lesson-plans/JS Functional Programming.md

 Unlike map and filter, reduce functions require another value when being called -- the seed value that the memory starts at.

-Reduce iterator functions have the parameter signature of `(memory, value, index)`.
+Reduce iterator functions have the parameter signature of `function(memory, value, index)`.

 ```js
 var joinAsString = function(memory, value, index) {